 (where $\tilde ~$ denotes smooth dual), varying rationally with $\sigma$.
 If $f \in L^2 (X_\Theta)_{\disc}^\infty $ admits the decomposition: with $f^{\tilde{\sigma}}\in C^\infty(X_\Theta)^{\tilde{\sigma}}_{\disc}$, then its image under the Bernstein map is the \emph{wave packet}:

 cf.\ \cite[Theorem 15.6.1]{SV}, \cite[Theorem 7]{Delorme-Plancherel}.
-We use this to prove that the normalized Eisenstein integrals (which are a priori rational in $\sigma$) have no poles on the imaginary axis, thus dually we get \emph{normalized constant terms} (often called \emph{normalized Fourier transforms} in the literature on symmeric spaces):
+We use the $L^2$-continuity of $\iota_\Theta$ to prove that the normalized Eisenstein integrals (which are a priori rational in $\sigma$) have no poles on the imaginary axis, thus dually we get \emph{normalized constant terms} (often called \emph{normalized Fourier transforms} in the literature on symmeric spaces):

-representing $\iota^*_{\Theta,\disc}$, where by $\Gamma(\bullet)$ we denote rational sections whose poles do not meet the unitary set.
-Combining all of this with Theorem \ref{HCPW1} we get the following explicit Paley-Wiener theorem for the Harish-Chandra Schwartz space:
+representing $\iota^*_{\Theta,\disc}$, where by $\Gamma(\bullet,\bullet)$ we denote again rational sections whose poles do not meet the unitary set.
+Combining all of this with Theorem \ref{HCPW1} we get the following explicit Paley--Wiener theorem for the Harish-Chandra Schwartz space: